Law of Indonesia: Criminal laws

 Under the previous pre-2023 Criminal Code, Indonesian criminal legal system recognized two types of criminal acts: the heavier crimes (Kejahatan or Misdrijven) and the lesser misdemeanors (Pelanggaran or Overtredingen).
 However this distinction is abolished with the new Criminal Code enacted in 2023.

 Pre-2023 Criminal code

 The pre-2023 Criminal Code (Staatsblad 1915:732, entered into force in 1918, adopted by independent Indonesia by Law No. 1/1946 to be applied in Java and Madura, and finally made applicable nationwide by Law No. 73/1958) is divided into three "Books".
 First Book deals with general provisions including extent of application, punishment, participation in punishable acts, filing of complaints in criminal cases, and lapse of the right to prosecute and definitions.
 Second Book deals with crimes including crimes against the state, against public order, crimes against life, and crimes against the person and property.
-Third Book sets out the misdemeanors.
+Third Book sets out the misdemeanors, which are the lesser crimes.